Jacksonville, Texas: State government

-Jacksonville is represented in the Texas Senate by Republican Robert Nichols, District 3, and in the Texas House of Representatives by Republican Travis Clardy, District 11.
+Jacksonville is represented in the Texas Senate by Republican Robert Nichols, District 3, and in the Texas House of Representatives by Republican Joanne Shofner, District 11.

 Federal government

-At the Federal level, the two U.S. Senators from Texas are Republicans John Cornyn and Ted Cruz; Jacksonville is part of the Fifth Congressional District, represented by Republican Lance Gooden.
+At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; Jacksonville is part of the Fifth Congressional District, represented by Republican Lance Gooden.

 Recreation

 The Jacksonville Public Library served the City of Jacksonville and Cherokee County for over 70 years.
-The Library was a member of the Texas Library Association, the Northeast Texas Library System and the Forest Trails Library Consortium.
+The library was a member of the Texas Library Association, the Northeast Texas Library System, and the Forest Trails Library Consortium.
 In September 2020, the lot it sat on was sold to Chick-fil-A, where construction promptly began on a restaurant location.
 The new Jacksonville Public Library opened in April 2021, in the Norman Activities Center.
 Until the opening of the new location, Jacksonville residents were allowed to visit the Rusk Public Library with library card fines waived.

-The Jacksonville Jax Minor League baseball team played at Ragsdale Park between 1934 and 1950.
+The Jacksonville Jax minor league baseball team played at Ragsdale Park between 1934 and 1950.